ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 If strong signal appears outside known regulatory elements:

 - **Genome build:** The genome build used for visualization must match the one used in the mapping step, or the peaks will seem to appear in unexpected regions.
-- **Incorrect filtering:** if not removed.
-Reads may accumulate in repetitive or blacklist regions if not removed.
+- **Incorrect filtering:** If not removed, reads may accumulate in repetitive or blacklist regions if not removed.
 These regions can produce convincing but non-reproducible peaks.

 ## Coverage File Generation